 Registered students are exempt from Social Security and Medicare taxes when classes are in session.
 During summer months, undergraduate students will have Social Security and Medicare taxes withheld from their paychecks.

 By the end of January, MIT will send you a W2 form detailing the amount of taxes and any other money that was withheld during the previous calendar year.
 Active students can access the W2 online via Atlas/About Me/Money Matters/eWs.
-You will need this form to complete your returns.
+You will need this form to complete your tax return.
 If for any reason you cannot access the eW2, contact the HR Payroll Service Center (email@example.com, NE49-4097) and provide your name and MIT ID.

 Direct Deposit for Employment

 MIT pays student workers by direct deposit.
-Paychecks are deposited electronically in a bank account a student designates by completing the online "Direct Deposit Preferences" for Payroll via Atlas (https://atlas.mit.edu) on the About Me tab ni the Money Matters section.
+Paychecks are deposited electronically in a bank account a student designates by completing the online "Direct Deposit Preferences" for Payroll via Atlas (https://atlas.mit.edu) on the About Me tab in the Money Matters section.

 Time Cards for On-Campus Jobs

 Students working on-campus fill out time cards electronically and then submit them for approval.
 You may fill out your time card by logging onto Atlas and clicking on “Time and Vacation Entry.”
 Check with your supervisor for the deadline for entering your time.
 Once your time has been successfully entered and approved, your pay for that week will be deposited into your bank account on the following Friday.
 Because there is some setup time required to get you into the system initially, your first paycheck may be delayed a week.